-Learn how to sign name – you can ask for someone’s name or tell the person yours!
+Learn how to sign name in ASL (American Sign Language) – you can ask for someone’s name or tell the person yours!

-2. Next tap the extended fingers on each hand one on top of the other so that they form an x-shape.
-This is name.
+- Next tap the extended fingers on each hand one on top of the other so that they form an x-shape.
+This is the word name.

-3. Notice there is no sign for the word is.
+- Notice there is no sign for the word “is”.
 This word is not often signed in ASL as it is implied.

-4. Because you’re making and x with the fingers on your two hands, think about how you sign your name on the x!
+- Because you’re making an x with the fingers on your two hands, think about how you sign your name on the x!
 Use this visual to help you remember the sign.

 - Children often meet one another and begin to play easily, but they don’t always introduce themselves first!
 Encourage your child to tell her name, and ask for the name of the other child.
 Use the sign to support the interaction.